EPOCHS Paper II: The Ultraviolet Luminosity Function from $7.5<z<13.5$ using 180 square arcminutes of deep, blank-fields from the PEARLS Survey and Public JWST data: The Ultraviolet Luminosity Function

 \subsection{The Measured $z=10$ and $z=12$ UV LF}

-The $z=10$ UV LF, presented in Figure \ref{fig:UVLF_Z10}, has sparked some initial discussion within the observing community regarding the measured number density of sources and the implications for the ultraviolet luminosity density.
+Our $z=10$ UV LF, presented in Figure \ref{fig:UVLF_Z10}, uses a total of 27 sources in its measurement.
+This redshift range has sparked some initial discussion within the observing community regarding the measured number density of sources and the implications for the ultraviolet luminosity density.
 The work of \citet{Oesch2018}, using HST derived results, observed a significant evolution of the UV LF compared to that measured at $z=8$ and $z=9$.
-However, \citet{Donnan2022}, using JWST, found a much greater number density of galaxies over the same luminosity range.
-This raised the question as to whether the observations from \citet{Donnan2022} were subject to cosmic variance from the overdense CEERS P1 and P2 pointings, in addition to extra photo-z uncertainties due to the lack of the F115W filter in the SMACS-0723 field, or if the HST derived observations were underdense or missing high-z sources.
-With the greater cosmic volumes probed in this work, we find that our observations more closely agree with that of \citet{Donnan2022} as well as \citet{Gonzalez2023}, indicating that number densities of $z=10$ sources are on the higher end.
-Taking full consideration of the uncertainties involved, the tension with the observations from \citet{Oesch2018} is not yet significant enough to completely rule them out.
-A more definitive conclusion on the matter awaits the completion of the ongoing PRIMER, JADES and NGDEEP surveys, as well as observations of various lensing clusters.
+However, \citet{Donnan2022} and \citet{McLeod2023}, using JWST, found a much greater number density of galaxies over the same luminosity range.
+It is presently unclear if the difference between JWST-based results and HST-based results are the consequence of selection procedures or cosmic variance.
+Many early JWST UV LF measurements have the CEERS survey contribute a large proportion of their volume \citep[see discussion in][]{Willott2023} and if this was overdense, it could explain these observed differences.
+In this work, the CEERS field provides about 36\% of our cosmic volume and our number densities are found to be slightly smaller than in other JWST-based works.
+The inclusion of even more area to these depths (e.g. the full JADES survey and the PRIMER survey) and the inclusion of gravitational lenses will ultimately be required in order complete our picture of the $z=10.5$ galaxy population.